Yufei-L/2019-431/DELIVERABLES/B/README.md

 # Question 7

 Ask one question of Professor Love about this course (ideally one that you have not asked us already) that interests you.

+Hint: A question ends with a question mark.

 It can be a question about the syllabus, the readings, the project, the homework assignments, the course notes, anything big or small, but it